Yerasimos Dimovasilis

-In 2002, he began studying the Japanese bamboo flute shakuhachi and soon specialized in the traditional honkyoku repertoire.
-His studies included instruction with teachers such as Kiku Day, Tony Clark, Kaoru Kakizakai and Seiun Saruta, among others.
-Since 2011 he has focused exclusively on the Kinko-ryu tradition and has continued his studies under Gunnar Jinmei Linder, expanding his repertoire in both honkyoku and jiuta sokyoku works.
-He currently holds the jun shihan diploma of the Chikumeisha school, founded by National Living Treasure Yamaguchi Goro, and teaches shakuhachi in Greece.
+Yerasimos Dimovasilis has been involved in music from an early age.
+In 2002, he began studying the shakuhachi and soon specialized in the traditional honkyoku repertoire.
+He studied with teachers such as Kiku Day, Tony Clark, Kaoru Kakizakai and Seiun Saruta, among others.
+Since 2011 he has focused exclusively on the Kinko-ryū tradition and has continued his studies under Gunnar Jinmei Linder, expanding his repertoire in both honkyoku and jiuta sokyokū works.
+He currently holds the shihan diploma of the Chikumeisha school and teaches shakuhachi in Greece.

 Since 2016, he has been a member of the Japanese taiko ensemble Atene Daiko, with which he has performed extensively and composed and arranged works that combine these two traditional Japanese instruments, shakuhachi and taiko.